top of page

 Structured Literacy

-In mid 2022, after a successful trial in our junior syndicate, Waterloo School adopted a structured literacy approach to teaching spelling and reading across our kura.
+Waterloo School has a structured literacy approach to teaching spelling and reading across our kura.
 This approach is grounded in extensive research that shows the most beneficial way for children to become successful readers and writers is with a systematic and evidence-based teaching approach, which is based on the Science of Reading.

 Key takeaways from the Science of Reading include the following: